Riley19280/3160-database/readme.md

 ## MySQL dump

 The SQL to generate only the tables and procedures can be found in the tables.sql files

+The generated data can be found in data.sql

 The MySql dump with all of the data is dump.sql